Glossary

 Non-admitted: Care provided to a patient who has not undergone a hospital’s formal admission process.
 Non-admitted care may include outpatient visits and emergency department services.

 Non-admitted care (in-scope for NHRA) expenditure: Expenditure incurred by an establishment on non-admitted patients receiving services deemed to be in-scope of the National Health Reform Agreement.
-METEOR identifier: 706373.
+METEOR identifier: 718103.

 Non-admitted care (out of scope for NHRA) expenditure: Expenditure incurred by an establishment on non-admitted patients receiving services deemed not to be in-scope of the National Health Reform Agreement.
-METEOR identifier: 706373.
+METEOR identifier: 718103.

 Non-admitted patient: A patient who does not undergo a hospital’s formal admission process.
 There are 3 categories of non-admitted patient: emergency department patient, outpatient, and other non-admitted patient (treated by hospital employees of the hospital site – includes community/outreach services).
-METEOR id: 268973.
+METEOR identifier: 268973.

 Non-admitted patient clinics: The organisational units or organisational arrangements through which a hospital provides a service to a non-admitted patient.
 METEOR identifier: 400598.

 Non-peer: A hospital is labelled non-peer when displayed alongside hospital results in a different peer group.
+See Peer Group.

 Non-urgent (triage category): Used in hospital emergency departments to indicate the urgency of the patient’s need for medical and nursing care.
 Non-urgent (triage category 5) is the least urgent category.
-It is for problems or illnesses such as cough or cold.

 Not ready for care: An indicator of the person’s readiness to begin the process leading directly to being admitted to hospital for the awaited procedure.